AndyObtiva/glimmer-dsl-swt/README.md

 Otherwise, Option 2 ([Bundler](#option-2-bundler)) can be followed in rare cases where you want to build an app without [scaffolding](#scaffolding).

-Note: if you encounter any [issues](https://github.com/AndyObtiva/glimmer-dsl-swt/issues), please [report](https://github.com/AndyObtiva/glimmer-dsl-swt/issues) and then go back in the list of [Glimmer Releases](https://rubygems.org/gems/glimmer-dsl-swt/versions) until you find one that works for you.
+Note: if you encounter any [issues](https://github.com/AndyObtiva/glimmer-dsl-swt/issues), please [report](https://github.com/AndyObtiva/glimmer-dsl-swt/issues) and then install a previous version instead from the list of [Glimmer Releases](https://rubygems.org/gems/glimmer-dsl-swt/versions).

 ### Option 1: Direct Install
 (Use for [Scaffolding](#scaffolding))